-We often hear about predictions for digital magazine publishing; how they will grow, the revenue generation expected throughout the industry and the time frames associated with these numbers.
+We often hear about predictions for digital magazine publishing; how it will grow, the revenue generation expected throughout the industry, and the time frames associated with these numbers.

 These predictions are important, as they help publishers better prepare for the future.
 What’s more interesting, however, is discovering how people who are already consuming digital magazines are enjoying their experiences.

 Throughout the year we page through several favorite yearly magazine industry and digital publishing research reports.
 The results in these reports provide a glimpse into the future of digital magazine consumption, usage and other insights that will help you build a better digital magazine.

 Learn the secrets behind today's most rapidly growing niche publishers.
 Download a FREE copy of How to Develop a Multiplatform Magazine Business Plan, and discover how large your magazine business could become and how much of an investment will be required to build your business to maturity.

 If you’re looking to stay ahead of your competitors by following the digital magazine publishing trends like we do, here are some reports to keep your eyes on.
 By the end of the second quarter of 2020, we should see updates to most of these reports with 2019 data that we can use in 2020.

 The MPA describes the Factbook as “one of the most widely sourced and relied upon tools in our industry.
 The Factbook features noteworthy research, useful statistics and compelling facts that articulate how magazine media is unique and its effectiveness compared to other media.”

 Released quarterly, this report for the MPA gives specific metrics and trends in social media specifically for publishers.
 For example, almost 50% of magazines have their largest social audience on Facebook, whereas Twitter is in second place with less than half that number.